Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Relative R enyi entropy for linear combinations of operators

 We continue to choose the subsystem as $ [0, +\infty)$, with the excitation point initially located on the left side of the subsystem.
 Eqs.~\eqref{holo4.1.1} and \eqref{holo4.1.2} reveal that although the operators forming the density matrices $ \sigma_1$, $ \sigma_2 $, and $ \sigma_3 $ differ, their reduced density matrices evolve identically over time.
 From the perspective of relative entropy, a relative entropy of zero implies that the two reduced density matrices are identical.
 However, does this imply they are indeed identical?
 Referring to \eqref{densitymatrices_1}, it seems unconvincing to conclude that these density matrices are indeed the same.
 One possible explanation is that relative entropy may not be reliable for determining whether two reduced-density matrices are distinct.

 When the position of the operator excitation is within subsystem A, we find

 Unlike in Eq.~\eqref{holo4.1.2}, changing the excitation position of the operator now makes the reduced density matrices, which were previously indistinguishable by relative entropy, distinguishable.
-Therefore, relative entropy can still be a tool to determine whether two reduced-density matrices are identical.
+Therefore, relative entropy can still be a helpful tool for determining whether two reduced-density matrices are identical.
 However, this criterion does not ensure the detectability of all density matrices under any excitation, as it depends on the relative position between the excitation point and the subsystem.

 If we consider the reduced density matrix $\rho_A^1$ in Eq.~\eqref{holo4.1.1} as a more general density matrix—such as $\rho_A^2$, excited by a linear combination operator, or $\rho_A^3$, representing a mixed state—can the RRE distinguish between $\sigma_1$, $\sigma_2$, and $\sigma_3$?